 - Shorter is better – especially for Craft composite entries or those Program Achievement entries that require more than one example of work.
 Your work is more likely to be viewed in its entirety instead of judging panels opting to use the 25% viewing rule.

 - Be sure you choose the right category.
 If you’re not sure, call a more experienced Emmy entrant, Board member, Awards Chair, previous recipient and ask their opinion.
 Entering a great piece in the wrong category hurts its chances, a lot.

-- WRITE A COMPELLING SUMMARY in the description field online.
-Use this.
+- WRITE A COMPELLING SYNOPSIS in the description field online.
 This is the opportunity to ‘speak’ directly to the judges about things that might matter to them.
 They are creative professionals just like you.
 Tell them what it took to get the project completed.
-If you pulled an all-nighter, had to travel, had no-budget, no time, no resources, you edited in the hospital waiting room while your wife was having a baby…whatever.
+If you pulled an all nighter, had to travel, had no-budget, no time, no resources, you edited in the hospital waiting room while your wife was having a baby…whatever.
 Tell them like you are in the room with them.
 It might strike a chord and matter to them.
 Make sure though that it is not too long – make it concise and short!
 If you are submitting a composite, include in the description field a list of all the segments included in the entry.

 - Choose truly original work – not something everyone is duplicating.
 Show off what YOU do best.

 - Get involved.
 Participate in your local chapter, learn more about the process, be a judge.
 Knowledge is power.
 Pay attention to the kinds of things that win…and the kinds of things that do not.

 - If you were an Emmy judge, what type of work would you want to see?
 Enter the kind of story that when you’re done judging, you want to show it to your friends and coworkers.
 So strive to put something together that will be that memorable and impactful.